UpliftAgency/django-money/README.rst

 A little Django app that uses ``py-moneyed`` to add support for Money fields in your models and forms.

+**NOTE:** This fork has additional support for:

+* `LinkedCurrencyMoneyField`, a field that infers currency from a related model
+* `graphene-django` with support for `MoneyField` and `MoneyFieldInput`.
+See `djmoney.graphql` for details.

+Original documentation follows:

 * Django versions supported: 1.11, 2.1, 2.2, 3.0
 * Python versions supported: 3.5, 3.6, 3.7